Davsan88/guidesAndNotes/aws_practitioner.md

 A Cloud Service Provider (CSP) is a company that offers a component of cloud computing—typically Infrastructure as a Service (IaaS), Software as a Service (SaaS), or Platform as a Service (PaaS)—to other businesses or individuals.

+### Landscapes of CSPs

+The landscape of CSPs includes several major players, each offering a range of cloud services.
+Key players include AWS, Microsoft Azure, Google Cloud Platform (GCP), IBM Cloud, and Oracle Cloud.
+Each provider has its own strengths and specialties.

+### Gartner Magic Quadrant for Cloud

+The Gartner Magic Quadrant for Cloud Infrastructure and Platform Services (CIPS) evaluates cloud providers based on their completeness of vision and ability to execute.
+AWS consistently ranks as a leader in this quadrant, highlighting its strong market presence and comprehensive service offerings.